Daniele122898/SoraBot/README.md

 **GENERAL** If the Parameter has [ ] that means that it is optional.
 Leaving it will result in a different outcome.
 For further questions join my Discord: https://discord.gg/Pah4yj5

+**ATTENTION** Every @user Parameter can also be just his username or nick.
+No need to mention.
+If there are many users with the same name you need to @mention tho!

 ## Dynamic Prefix

 **GENERAL** What is a dynamic prefix?
 This basically means that you can choose the prefix that Sora shall use in your guild.
 The standart prefix is `$`!